 Merely riding in a stolen car, without more, cannot result in a criminal conviction.
 However, a person who rides in a stolen car knowing that the car has been stolen (or under circumstances where the passenger should have known that the car was stolen) could be convicted of a crime, as can any person who aids or assists in stealing a car or driving a stolen car.

-A person commits the crime of theft by taking or exerting control over a vehicle that belongs to someone else without permission and with the intent to deprive the owner of the vehicle.
+A person commits the crime of auto theft or larceny by taking or exerting control over a vehicle that belongs to someone else without permission and with the intent to deprive the owner of the vehicle.
 In some states, possession of property that the defendant knows has been stolen is also a type of theft.
 In other states, receiving stolen property is a separate offense.
-For example, a person who buys a car, knowing that car has been stolen, could be convicted of a crime.
+For example, a person who buys a car, knowing that the car has been stolen, could be convicted of a crime.
 For both theft and receiving stolen property convictions, there must be some evidence that the defendant exerted control over the property, even if someone else also exerted control over the property.

 A passenger in a stolen car could be convicted of theft if there is evidence that the passenger exercised some control over the car and knew that it was stolen.
-For example, a passenger who directs his girlfriend to steal a car and drive the stolen car to a friend’s house could possibly be convicted of theft.
-For more information on theft, see Grand Theft Auto.
+For example, a passenger who directs his girlfriend to steal a car and drive the stolen car to a friend's house could possibly be convicted of theft.

-Usually, a passenger cannot be convicted of any crime unless he or she knew or should have known that the vehicle was stolen or used without the owner’s permission.
+Usually, a passenger cannot be convicted of any crime unless he or she knew or should have known that the vehicle was stolen or used without the owner's permission.
 For example, a hitchhiker who was picked up in a stolen car could not be convicted of an offense if there is no evidence that the hitchhiker had any reason to believe the vehicle was stolen.
-By contrast, if two friends are picked up in a stolen car, and the passenger knew that the driver did not own a car, then the passenger might be convicted of a crime.
+By contrast, if two friends are picked up in a stolen car, and the passenger knew that the driver did not own a car, the passenger might be convicted of a crime.

 A conviction for theft or joyriding can have serious consequences, including time in prison or jail, a fine, and a criminal record.
 If you are charged with any crime, you should talk to a local criminal defense attorney.
 An attorney can tell you what to expect in court and help you successfully navigate the criminal justice system.